gknowles/dimcli/README.md

 ## Include in Your Project
 - Copy the includes files
-- Link to the library, or just add "cli.cpp" to your project
+- Link to the library

 # Random Thoughts
 Sources of inspiration: